HMVoden/differential-photometry/source/config.rst

 Configuration
 ==============

-In the config folder of the project there are 6 .toml files.
+In the config/resources folder of the project there are 6 .toml files.
 Each one of these files contains configuration for a different part of the software.
 Changing these will change the behaviour of the software.

 .. note::